xebia-functional/scala-days-ios/README.md

 ## Crash Reporting

 Crash reporting is handled through Crashlytics.
 All uncaught exceptions are sent to Crashlytics.

-## Download
-You can download Scala Days from App Store at this [URL](https://itunes.apple.com/us/app/scaladays/id883566471?mt=8 ).
-If you enjoy the application, please take a moment and rate it in the App Store  :-)

 ## License
 Copyright (C) 2015 47 Degrees, LLC http://47deg.com hello@47deg.com